A gardener using a metal hoe to weed and cultivate a vegetable bed with tomato and bean plants in a Canadian garden.

 To tackle this in my garden, I annually improve the soil by loosening it with a garden fork, adding shredded leaves for better texture, and topping it with compost or composted manure for nutrients.

-Some shade-loving plants adapt to dry conditions, while others, like ‘Ice Dance’ sedge, cope well despite their preference for moisture.
-When planting in dry shade, use …
+Some shade-loving plants adapt to dry conditions, while others, like ‘Ice Dance’ sedge, …

 How to DIY Your Dream Garden at Home